 Physical Examinations and Parent Permission

 JCPS requires all student athletes participating in middle and high school events to have a completed and up-to-date sports physical.
-The Kentucky High School Athletic Association (KHSAA) includes both a middle school physical form (PPE on the link) and a high school physical form (GE04 on the link).
+The Kentucky High School Athletic Association (KHSAA) includes both a middle school physical form (you can also go to the KHSAA website and search forms) and a high school physical form (GE04 on the link).
 Make sure you are using the right one.
-Parents also must complete the JCPS Parent Permission Form and the Parent Concussion Signature Sheet.
+Parents also must complete the Parent Concussion Signature Sheet.

 Student Accident Insurance Program

 All student athletes are required to purchase the student accident insurance, which is $20 per student per year.
 This is a secondary insurance policy that becomes primary if the student has additional insurance.
 Even if you already have health insurance coverage on your child, you still must purchase this secondary policy.
 Visit Student Accident Insurance Coverage for more information.

 What to Do If Your Child Is Transferring Schools (high school only) in Terms of Athletic Participation